portainer/portainer-docs/docs/v2.0-be/auth/oauth-github.md

 ## :fontawesome-solid-clipboard-list: Requirements

-You will need to have the following info handy before configuring OAuth using Google Provider.
+You will need to have the following info handy before configuring OAuth using Github Provider.

 * <b>Client ID</b>: Public identifier of the OAuth Application.
 * <b>Client Secret</b>: The secret of this client.